Skip over main navigation

 The Viewpoint Get Together forums are an opportunity to learn more about mental health and drug and alcohol services in Hertfordshire, providing the opportunity to give your views and ideas about the services that mean the most to you.
 We will also be featuring a number of guest speakers.

-• Become a member
+• Become a Viewpoint Member

-Become a member
+Become a Viewpoint Member

 Do you want to raise awareness about mental health in your area?
 We're looking for volunteers to help run forums across Hertfordshire to find out what people think about their local services.